: Part-time FacultySubscribe:

 The College will not sponsor applicants for work visas.

-Candidates for employment should be aware that all Middlesex Community College students, faculty and staff are required to be fully vaccinated by January, 2022.
+Candidates for employment should be aware that all Middlesex Community College students, faculty, and staff are required to be fully vaccinated.
 Accordingly, initial employment is dependent upon receipt and verification of full vaccination status records; details of how to fulfill vaccine record verification requirements will be provided during the hire and onboarding process.
+Please review the College's COVID-19 Vaccine Policy for Employees for more information.